GDLev/GDLev/README.md

 <h1 align="center">Hi!
 Im GDLev</h1>
-<p align="center"> I do things </p>
-<p align="center">I'm a freelance programmer, so...
-I do literally everything. all my codes are opensource and can be used without a license</p>
+<p align="center">I'm a freelance programmer, so...<br>I do literally everything. all my codes are opensource and can be used without a license</p>
 <h3 align="center">What i use:<h3>
 <p align="center">
   <img width=60 height=60 src="./icons/nodejs.png">